 Higher fees – and therefore higher salaries – come to those servicing larger clients, and to those offering expertise in specialist areas (eg crisis and reputation management; financial public relations) and growth sectors (eg healthcare, technology).

 The flipside of this is that salaries for consumer public relations specialists are comparatively low, especially given the remorseless pressure to be creative while promoting what are often undifferentiated products and maintaining good client relationships in the face of fierce competition.

 (As an aside, if the language used by team members involves talk of ‘brands’, they’re probably working in marketing PR.
 If the discussion revolves around ‘reputation’, they’re probably focused on corporate PR.)

 As an alternative to agency or consultancy, you could think of yourself as working for a professional services firm, the phrase that covers lawyers, accountants and management consultants.

 Public relations consultancy is a simple business.
 You have certain fixed overheads (office costs, salaries) that you need to meet through fee income.
 To expand, you need to offer new services to existing clients, and/or win new client business, while retaining your existing client business.

 The challenge is to juggle the demands of winning new business, which is a cost to your team, with retaining existing clients.
-One regular criticism of consultancies is that they produce their top team to win pitches, but delegate the day to day business to junior (and cheaper) members of staff.
+One regular criticism of public relations consultancies is that they produce their top team to win pitches, but delegate the day to day business to junior (and cheaper) members of staff.